leifliddy/asahi-fedora-usb/README.md

 env set boot_efi_bootmgr
 run usb_boot
 ```
 2. Add the usb drive to the grub menu on the internal drive
-You just need to boot Linux on the internal drive, plugin the usb drive, and then update grub
+You just need to boot Linux on the **internal drive**, plugin the usb drive, and then update grub
 ```
 [root@m1 ~]# grub2-mkconfig -o /boot/grub2/grub.cfg
 Generating grub configuration file ...